lcharanteja999-web/Problem-Solving-Journey/README.md

 # DSA Practice 🚀

-This repository contains my Data Structures and Algorithms practice programs.
+This repository contains my Data Structures and Algorithms (DSA) practice and programming exercises as I continue improving my problem solving skills.

 ## Languages

-C
-Python
+* Python
-c++(in progress)

-## Topics Covered
-Linked Lists
-Basic Problem Solving

 ## Platforms

-HackerRank
+* HackerRank
+* LeetCode
-Personal Practice
+* Personal Practice

+## Current Focus

+* Learning Data Structures and Algorithms using **Python**.
+* Solving **C++** practice problems on HackerRank to strengthen my understanding of the language.
+* Learning **Object Oriented Programming (OOP)** in Python.
+* Building consistency through regular coding practice.

 ## Goals

+* Build a strong foundation in DSA.
-Improve problem solving skills
+* Improve problem solving skills through consistent practice.
-Strengthen DSA concepts
+* Become proficient in Python and OOP.
-Transition from C to Python for DSA and competitive programming
+* Transition to learning DSA and competitive programming in C++ in the future.
+* Stay consistent by solving problems on HackerRank and LeetCode.

-### Current Progress
+## Progress

-Started learning Python for Data Structures and Algorithms (DSA) Solving HackerRank Python problems
-Practicing problem solving and coding fundamentals Building a strong foundation in Python programming
+* ✅ Started my LeetCode journey.
+* ✅ Solving C++ problems on HackerRank.
+* ✅ Learning Python OOP.
+* 🚀 Continuing to strengthen my DSA and programming fundamentals.